MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-if.md

 ## Bitwise operators

 Bitwise operators perform calculations on the bits within the values and produce a new value as the result.
-Teaching [bitwise operators][] is beyond the scope of this article, but here is the list the them.
+Teaching [bitwise operators][bitwise operators] is beyond the scope of this article, but here is the list the them.

 - `-band` binary AND